-- Stay at home and do not attend any “mass”, because there are only false masses today, offered by heretic false priests making their flocks pagan worshippers of the devil.
+- Stay at home and do not attend any “mass”, because there are only false masses today.

 - Pray the ordinary of the mass (Use the missal found in the store & find the Sunday using the link below)

-- Listen to a sermon written by a saint
+- Listen to or read a sermon written by a saint

 - Pray the prayers on the prayer sheet found in documents

 - Together, each Sunday, we pray the Holy Rosary